Scuderia Ferrari is the longest-serving team in Formula One, having raced in every championship since 1950.

 Charles Leclerc

-Charles Leclerc, Monegasque born driver, has had long connections to the Scuderia Ferrari team, taking part in the Ferrari Driver Academy when he was younger.
-Charles Leclerc made it into Formula One when he won the Formula 2, 2017 season.
+Charles Leclerc, a Monegasque-born driver, has had long connections to the Scuderia Ferrari team, taking part in the Ferrari Driver Academy when he was younger.
+Leclerc made it into Formula One when he won the Formula 2 season in 2017.
 Leclerc made his debut with Ferrari in 2019.
-Leclerc had a very successful first season, winning two races, seven pole positions and ten podiums.
+Leclerc had a very successful first season, winning two races, seven pole positions, and ten podiums.
 The driver from Monaco finished in fourth place in the World Championship that same year.

-That year Charles Leclerc also became the second-youngest driver to qualify on pole position in F1 at Bahrain Grand Prix and he also won his first Grand Prix in Belgium that same year.
+That year, Charles Leclerc also became the second-youngest driver to qualify for pole position in F1 at the Bahrain Grand Prix, and he also won his first Grand Prix in Belgium that same year.
 Charles Leclerc also became the youngest driver to win the Pole Trophy for most poles in his first season with Scuderia Ferrari.
-The 24 year old was offered a four year season contract with Ferrari, a huge achievement considering majority of contracts in Formula One are two years.
+The 24-year-old was offered a four-year season contract with Ferrari, a huge achievement considering the majority of contracts in Formula One are two years.
 In 2022, Charles Leclerc has already beaten his 2019 success with an impressive three victories and eight pole positions, and the season is still not over.
 Charles Leclerc placed second in the Drivers Championship 2022.

 Carlos Sainz Jr.

-Carlos Sainz Jr. has made quite the name for himself since he joined Formula One in 2015, racing for Toro Rosso.
-The Spanish driver is the son of World Rally Champion, Carlos Sainz.
-The pressure of his father’s legacy has not taken its toll on Sainz Jr. who is quite the ‘smooth operator’ on the track.
-Although, Carlos’ F1 career with Toro Rosso didn’t begin very smoothly.
+Carlos Sainz Jr. has made quite the name since he joined Formula One in 2015, racing for Toro Rosso.
+The Spanish driver is the son of World Rally Champion Carlos Sainz.
+The pressure of his father’s legacy has not taken its toll on Sainz Jr., who is quite the ‘smooth operator’ on the track.
+However, Carlos’ F1 career with Toro Rosso didn’t begin smoothly.

-Both Charles Leclerc and Carlos Sainz Jr. are signed on to Ferrari until the end of the 2024 season.
-The duo have performed very well with pole positions, 1-2 finishes and many podiums in 2022.
-It will be exciting to see what else they can achieve in the seasons to come.
+Charles Leclerc and Carlos Sainz Jr. are signed on to Ferrari until the end of the 2024 season.
+The duo performed very well in 2022, with pole positions, 1-2 finishes, and many podiums.
+It will be exciting to see what else they can achieve in the coming seasons.

 Scuderia Ferrari: Timeline of Victories